Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: METHODOLOGY

-The Markov Decision Process (MDP) formalism provides a structured approach for modeling decision-making problems.
-An MDP is defined by the tuple $(\mathcal{X}, \mathcal{A}, P, R, \gamma)$, where $\mathcal{X}$ is the set of possible states, $\mathcal{A}$ is the set of possible actions, $P(x_{k+1} | x_k, a_k)$ is the state transition probability, $R(x_k, a_k)$ is the reward function, and $\gamma \in [0, 1)$ is the discount factor.
-In our vision-based drone racing task, the state $x_k$ is represented by the raw image captured by the onboard camera at time step $k$.
+Formally, we seek a policy $\pi(x)$ that maps raw visual observations $x$ directly to control commands $a$, minimizing the time required to complete the course.
+We address this challenge using reinforcement learning (RL), framing the problem within the Partially Observable Markov Decision Process (POMDP) framework.
+A POMDP is defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{X}, P, R, \gamma, \Omega)$, where $\mathcal{S}$ is the set of latent states, $\mathcal{A}$ is the set of actions, $\mathcal{X}$ is the set of observations, $P(s_{k+1} \mid s_k, a_k)$ is the state transition probability, $R(s_k, a_k)$ is the reward function, $\gamma \in [0,1)$ is the discount factor, and $\Omega(x_k \mid s_k)$ is the observation model.
+In our vision-based drone racing task, the latent state $s_k$ is not observed directly; instead, the agent receives the RGB image observation $x_k \in \mathcal{X}$ rendered at time step $k$.
 The action $a_k$ consists of the collective thrust and body rates applied to the quadrotor.
-The reward function is designed to incentivize fast and collision-free navigation through the gates (detailed in Section \ref{sec:reward_design}) The objective in an MDP is to find an optimal policy $\pi_\theta^*: \mathcal{X} \rightarrow \mathcal{A}$ that maximizes the expected cumulative discounted reward by optimizing the parameters $\theta$ of a neural network,
+The reward function is designed to incentivize fast and collision-free navigation through the gates (detailed in Section \ref{sec:reward_design}) The objective in a POMDP is to find an optimal policy $\pi_\theta^*: \mathcal{X} \rightarrow \mathcal{A}$ that maximizes the expected cumulative discounted reward by optimizing the parameters $\theta$ of a neural network,

 This optimization considers both immediate and future rewards, with future rewards discounted by $\gamma$.